Board of Trustees

 Luanne Thomas Ewald

-Ms. Thomas Ewald is currently the Chief Operating Officer at the University of Michigan C.S.
+Ms. Thomas Ewald’s is currently the Chief Operating Officer at the University of Michigan C.S.
 Mott Children’s Hospital and Von Voigtlander Women’s Hospital.
 She previously served as Chief Executive Officer at Children’s Hospital of Michigan (CHM).
-Prior to this role, she was Regional Vice President of Business Development for the DMC and also served as Vice President of Business Development at CHM.
+Prior to her role as CEO, she was Regional Vice President of Business Development at the Detroit Medical Center (DMC) while also serving as Vice President of Business Development at CHM.
 She had responsibility for Ambulatory Network Development, Pediatric Clinically Integrated Network Development, Program and Facility Planning, Physician Link Line, One Call Transfer Center, Business Planning, Physician Recruitment, Physician Call Center Management, Physician CME Development, Physician Relations/Sales Team.
 She led the opening of ten (10) Children’s Hospital of Michigan Specialty Centers in the community, ranging from 3,000 to 100,000 sq. ft.
-The award winning Children’s Hospital of Michigan Troy, included the State’s first pediatric free standing Emergency Department.
-The 63,000 sq. ft. location is also home to a pediatric surgery center, sleep lab, and various subspecialty clinics.
-In fall of 2018, she opened the new $150 million inpatient tower at the Children’s Hospital of Michigan on its downtown campus.
-This new facility includes state of the art NICU and PICU units, Emergency Department, Surgical Center, and Imaging Center.
+In fall of 2018, she opened the new $150 million inpatient tower at the Children’s Hospital of Michigan downtown campus.
+This new facility included state of the art NICU and PICU units, Emergency Department, Surgical Center, and Imaging Center.
 Ms. Thomas Ewald also served as DMC Corporate Vice President, Business Development and Marketing, Chief of Staff to the DMC President and CEO, Administrative Director at Hutzel Hospital for the Women’s Health Initiative, DMC Senior Planning and Marketing Analyst.
 Ms. Thomas Ewald began her healthcare career as an Administrative Fellow at CHM.

 Ms. Thomas Ewald is a Fellow in the American College of Healthcare Executives (ACHE) and has served on ACHE’s Regents Advisory Council.
 She is the Past-President of the Midwest Chapter of the American College of Healthcare Executives (MCACHE).
 She has served as the Chair of the MCACHE Sponsorship Committee and Audit Committee.
-She also serves/served on the Board of Directors for the following organizations: Children’s Hospital of Michigan Foundation, United Way of Southeast Michigan, Troy Chamber of Commerce, Sparky Anderson’s CATCH Charity for Children, Junior Achievement of Southeast Michigan, The Girl Scouts of Southeast Michigan, Leadership Detroit, Dr. Benjamin Carson High School of Science and Medicine, Alumnae Board of Mercy High School and Big Brothers Big Sisters of Southeast Michigan.
+She also serves/served on the Board of Directors for the following organizations: The Children’s Foundation, United Way of Southeast Michigan, Troy Chamber of Commerce, Sparky Anderson’s CATCH Charity for Children, Junior Achievement of Southeast Michigan, The Girl Scouts of Southeast Michigan, Leadership Detroit, Dr. Benjamin Carson High School of Science and Medicine, Alumnae Board of Mercy High School and Big Brothers Big Sisters of Southeast Michigan.
 She is an Advisory Board Member for Angels of Hope.
 She is the current Chairman of the Michigan Hospital Association Council on Children’s Health and in 2020 she was appointed to the American Hospital Association’s Council on Maternal and Child Health.
 In 2017, Governor Snyder appointed her to the Early Childhood Investment Executive Committee for the State of Michigan.
 She is also a member of the Society for Healthcare Strategy and Market Development and Inforum.
 She is a member of Inforum’s HealthCareNext Steering Committee.
 She is a graduate of Leadership Detroit Class 27.
 Ms. Thomas Ewald has also served as a preceptor for graduate students in Healthcare Administration from Xavier University, University of Michigan, St. Louis University, Boston College, and University of Detroit Mercy.

 In 2007, she was named as one of Crain’s Detroit Business 40 Under 40.
 In 2008, she was honored by the Detroit Regional Chamber with the Horizon Award for business achievement before the age of 40.
 In 2009, she was honored with the Vanguard Award by the Detroit Young Professionals which recognized outstanding Detroiters who have distinguished themselves through professional leadership and service to the community.
 In 2011, she was awarded the Mercy High School Distinguished Alumna Award for her dedication to women’s leadership and community service.
 In 2012, she was awarded the Early Career Healthcare Executive Regent’s Award from the American College of Healthcare Executives.
 In 2016, she was awarded The Most Valuable Professional by Corp!Magazine.
 In 2017, she was awarded Inforum’s Inner Circle Award which recognizes the region’s most accomplished and admired women.
 In 2018, she was named as one of the Notable Women in Healthcare by Crain’s Detroit Business and was named as one of Becker’s Hospital Review’s Women to Watch.
 In 2019, she was awarded the Leadership Detroit Inspirational Leadership Award by the Detroit Regional Chamber.

 Cynthia N. Ford